 Above all, soft metrics should be utilised to drive supply chain industries forward.
 Any and all improvements should be sought after, as they promise benefits across several stages.
 There is also the potential for these to be adapted into other complementary industries.
 Therefore, the most important metric is clear and free communication and collaboration along the supply chain process.
 Even for direct competitors, collaboration promises improved efficiency and accountability, and has also been shown to benefit consumer confidence.
 An open and honest industry ultimately benefits everyone.

-Learn how a postgraduate qualification in supply chain and logistics can help you steer into management more efficiently.
+Learn how a master of supply chain and logistics management can help you steer into management more efficiently.